eller kjøp de skickelige platene fra mons.no shop

 The recording of Perfekt Harmoni

-After I split up with my family - not out of free will, I had nothing on my mind but that loss.
-This inevetably became the main theme for the words I was writing.
-Songs I had ready for this album of an other sort - the happy ones, or the ones that dealt with any other subject than God, how miserable I am and I still love you went out the window.
-I had never been so psyched out in a studio situation before, but with Bents help I managed to get through it.
+After I split up with my family - not out of free will - I had nothing on my mind but that loss.
+This inevitably became the main theme for the words I was writing.
+Songs I had ready for this album of any other sort - the happy ones, or the ones that dealt with any other subject than God, how miserable I am and I still love you

 - Eat more, drink less!